Showing 1-20 of 34 products

 This is why you should consider investing in insurance software—systems designed with the specific needs of insurance carriers, agencies and brokerages in mind.

 In this Buyer's Guide, we'll explain what insurance software is, what common functionality to look out for, how much it costs and everything else your insurance business needs to know before making a purchase decision.

 Here's what we'll cover:

-Insurance software is designed to help insurance agencies and brokerages manage their day-to-day operations.
+Insurance software is designed to help insurance carriers, agencies or brokerages manage their day-to-day operations.
 On the administrative side, these systems can help you keep track of policy and claims information, manage your teams and more.
 There's a client side to this software as well, which allows your customers to log in and do things such as check their policy information, fill out forms and make online payments.

 Combining business process management (BPM) and customer relationship management (CRM) functionality, insurance software can act as the digital hub to facilitate all of your company's primary insurance processes.